Celts and Vikings

 5 thoughts on “Celts and Vikings

-1. jackie sowrey Post author
+1. jackie prince's avatarjackie sowrey Post author

 Thanks Carol.
 No I didn’t shoot this image in black & white.
 I did take some of this location with my film camera using b&w film but I’ve not sent them off to be developed yet.
 Jackie